Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 But deciding on a cheaper metal without assessing all the parameters will result in compromising the quality.
 Always go for something that balances between both cost and performance.

-What is Porosity in Die Casting and why does it occur?
+What is Porosity in Metal Die Casting and why does it occur?

 Porosity is the gas pores or voids that are formed during die casting.
 It is a type of defect in die-cast parts.
 It is usually formed once the molten metal cools down.
 Because there is a large amount of dissolved gas present in the melt that is released upon solidification.